Little-Pie/repeater-botya/README.md

 # repeater-bot

 ## Description:
 * This bot sends back tesxts messages and stickers to the users.
-It can work in two modes: consol and telegram (can be switched in config).
+It can work in two modes: console and telegram (can be switched in config).

 ## Commands:
 * /help - gives a description of the bot to the user